honeycombio/observability-day-workshop/MAINTENANCE.md

 To get new versions of the containers on Dockerhub for caching, log in appropriately.

+Make sure the `--platform` option is present in the docker-compose (we remove it for faster development)

 set PROGRAMMING_LANGUAGE to what you need.

 push `latest` tag: